patrick-bedkowski/BeerAdvocate-Data-analysis/README.md

 <h4><b>Which brewery produces the strongest beers by abv?</b></h4>

 To answer this question, we need to answer some questions that might direct us towards the answer.
-Let's plot a bar graph of abv value distribution among all beers.
+Let's plot a bar plot of abv value distribution among all beers.

 <img src="images\abv_distribution.png" alt="breweries_abv_count"/>

 One can see that the vast majority of beers have less than 10% abv.
-Furthermore, beers that have 20% or more abv are not visible on the graph.
+Furthermore, beers that have 20% or more abv are not visible on the plot.
 From the following QUERY, one can find out that there are only <b>18</b> of these beers!

 ```